Heat top Hawks for 6th straight win, get back to .500

 Hawks: Young’s scoreless first quarter was his fifth of the season.
 The Hawks are 0-5 in those games this season and 0-13 in those games since the finale of his rookie year. … Rajon Rondo’s last seven games in Miami have come with him playing for seven different teams: Boston, Dallas, Sacramento, Chicago, New Orleans, the Lakers and now Atlanta.

-Heat: Among those in the crowd of about 3,000 was celebrity chef Guy Fieri. … Adebayo now has six consecutive double-doubles, tying a career-best. … Miami was just 11 for 37 on 3’s, but held Atlanta to an 8-for-35 night from deep.
+Heat: The six straight wins is Miami’s longest such regular-season streak since a seven-game run midway through the 2017-18 season.
+The Heat had a seven-game win streak in last season’s playoffs as well. … Among those in the crowd of about 3,000 was celebrity chef Guy Fieri. … Adebayo now has six consecutive double-doubles, tying a career-best.

 BUTLER’S KNEE

 The Heat are listing Butler as day-to-day.
-Heat coach Erik Spoelstra said Butler was with the team for shootaround Sunday morning and the knee “didn’t loosen up the way he wanted it to.”
+Spoelstra said Butler was with the team for shootaround Sunday morning and the knee “didn’t loosen up the way he wanted it to.”
 Spoelstra added that he believes the issue is minor.

 FLORIDA MEN